 If you are camping you have about 2 additional miles of hiking/backpacking from Supai (Helicopter landing pad) on down to the camping area.
 You will have to carry your gear that distance unless you can arrange a pack animal from Supai village to the camping area.
 I know of no one that has arranged a pack animal for this leg only.
 If someone is successful please send us the info on how to arrange it, and the cost for that leg one way.

-I know you can arrange a pack animal all the way starting at the trail head and dropping off at the campground.
+You can arrange a pack animal all the way starting at the trail head and dropping off at the campground.
 Also vice versa for the day you leave.
 But you may be waiting some time for your gear.

 It might be beneficial to arrange a pack animal from the campground out, when you have intentions of flying out on the helicopter.
 Should you get to the village and the helicopter gets cancelled before you can fly out at least you don’t have to pack your gear out yourself.
 This is especially a good idea if you have some physical issue preventing you from carrying your pack weight all the way out.